UhhhWaitWhat/boilerplate/docs/Assets.md

 CommonJS
 ========
-Similarly to the SASS index file, you will find a `assets/js/index.js` file.
+Similarly to the SASS index file, you will find an `assets/js/index.js` file.
 This file will be run through [browserify](http://browserify.org/) and served as `/js`.

 Polyfills
 =========